 Employees are to complete and submit an expense report and present corresponding receipts to the Executive Director within 30 days of the conclusion of travel or other work-related expense.
 See the Executive Director prior to travel to clarify what constitutes authorized expenses and to seek approval for out-of-town travel.
-Unauthorized or inappropriate expenses may not be EMSWCD Employee Handbook - Approved by EMSWCD Board on 07/06/2022 reimbursed.
+Unauthorized or inappropriate expenses may not be reimbursed.
 Determination of approved or appropriate travel expenses is at the discretion of the Executive Director.
 The decision whether to reimburse expenses in excess of the federal maximum rates will be made by the Executive Director, or if the Executive Director incurs such expenses, by the check signer.
 EMSWCD will not reimburse costs for alcoholic beverages or pay for others to accompany the employee to an event.
 EMSWCD will not reimburse for lunches except during overnight travel.